 ENTERTAINMENT: 75% (Very good build-time value, but just an ok set overall.)

 With a brick count of 378, and a price tag of $44.99 in Canada, this set clocks in at $0.12 per brick.
-On average, the city sets in the summer 2017 catalogue have cost-per-brick of $0.19 (click here to read my review of the summer 2017 catalogue).
+On average, the city sets in the summer 2017 catalog have cost-per-brick of $0.19 (click here to read my review of the summer 2017 catalog).
 That means that this set actually has the best value out of all of the City sets released this past summer (click here to see the best value City sets of the summer).
-It also falls below the average cost-per-brick of $0.12 for all of the sets in the catalogue.
+It also falls below the average cost-per-brick of $0.12 for all of the sets in the catalog.
 The Jungle Halftrack Mission earns an overall value score of 4.5/5 (90%) on my rating scale.

 The Jungle Halftrack Mission comes with three small builds: a small pick-up buggy, the ruin of a jungle shrine, and the actual halftrack vehicle.
 The buggy is nothing special, and lacks any real distinguishing features.
 It has an open top, and a removable crate on the back to carry equipment.
 I think a smaller windshield would have suited this build better.
 Otherwise, there is nothing wrong with this buggy, but there is nothing I really like about it either.
 These pieces should have been allocated to make some scientific equipment, or maybe give the jungle shrine a little more substance.
 If I was reviewing it alone, I would not take off any marks for it, but I wouldn’t give it any either, landing it a 5/10.